 One of the first mathematical operations children learn is that of addition.
 As I’m sure you know it takes loads of practice for young learners to master this skill.

-We’ve put together three fun addition worksheets to help your students practise.
+We’ve put together three fun addition worksheets to help your students practice.
 All three sheets have a spring theme, but the pictures are fairly generic, so they can probably be used at any time.

 Related: Do you have students who struggle with math?
 No matter what you do they just don’t seem to grasp the concepts.
 They may have Dyscalculia (a mathematical learning disability).
 Learn more here.